Western Technical-Commercial School

-Western Technical-Commercial School is a high school in the High Park North neighbourhood of Toronto, Ontario, Canada oversighted by the Toronto District School Board.
+Western Technical-Commercial School is a high school in the High Park North neighbourhood of Toronto, Ontario, Canada administered by the Toronto District School Board.
 It shares the same building with Ursula Franklin Academy and The Student School.
 The school was founded in 1927 and was part of the Toronto Board of Education until 1998.

 Originally two schools when it was opened, Western Branch Technical School and Western High School of Commerce, the present school is now the product of the merger of the two.

 Western, commonly called WTCS or Western Tech, offers courses from grade 9 through 12 in Academic and Gifted levels.
+In 2022, it was reported to have 1139 total students enrolled.
+The school population in 2024-25 was approximately 1430 students.

 History

-The main Collegiate Gothic building was constructed in 1927, with the addition being constructed in 1967–1970.
+The main Collegiate Gothic building was constructed in 1927 by architect Charles Edmund Cyril Dyson with the addition being constructed in 1967–1970.
 The school features amenities such as a pool and two gyms, a greenhouse, a large library, and a media lab.

 The school has been used as a filming location for a number of movies and TV shows, including Billy Madison, Being Erica, and The Queen's Gambit.